COVID-19 and ovarian cancer

 If you have previously had an allergic reaction to a vaccine it is important that you speak to your doctor before receiving a COVID-19 vaccine.

-Cancer Council has also developed a factsheet with important, trusted information to help answer your questions and concerns about cancer and COVID-19.
+- Cancer Council have also developed a factsheet with important, trusted information to help answer your questions and concerns about cancer and COVID-19.

 National coronavirus and COVID-19 vaccine helpline